NeXtQSM -- A complete deep learning pipeline for data-consistent quantitative susceptibility mapping trained with hybrid data: Introduction

-Some deep learning methods have been proposed that combine the dipole inversion and background field correction \cite{autoqsm,liu2019deep}, but these models do not incorporate data-consistency constraints in the dipole inversion.
+To overcome the computational cost, deep learning methods have been proposed that combine consecutive steps such as the dipole inversion and background field correction \cite{autoqsm,liu2019deep}, but these models do not incorporate data-consistency constraints in the dipole inversion.
 Achieving a data consistent solution would make the reconstruction more robust and invariant to the dipole kernel magnetic field direction and has been shown to be a beneficial post-processing step for deep learning solutions \cite{zhang2019fidelity}.
-In addition, most current deep learning QSM techniques require in vivo training data and often use COSMOS \cite{COSMOS} as a target, which can only be obtained by multi orientation measurements and is not a realistic target for a single orientation measurement. \\ To address these limitations, we propose variational NEural network trained on compleX realistic strucTures for Quantitative Susceptibility Mapping (NeXtQSM), an end-to-end deep learning pipeline trained on hybrid data to solve the background field correction and dipole inversion in a data consistent fashion composed by two models which are trained together to solve the two processing steps jointly.
-Our study is evaluated on the QSM reconstruction challenge 2016 \cite{https://doi.org/10.1002/mrm.28185} and on in vivo 7T data.
+Lastly, most current deep learning QSM techniques require in vivo training data.
+Often they utilise COSMOS \cite{COSMOS} data as a target, which is obtained by multi orientation measurements.
+Besides the lack of practicality in obtaining such large data sets for training, this is not a realistic target for a single orientation measurement. \\ To address these limitations, we propose a variational NEural network trained on compleX realistic strucTures for Quantitative Susceptibility Mapping (NeXtQSM).
+NeXtQSM is an end-to-end deep learning pipeline trained on hybrid data to solve the background field correction and dipole inversion in a data consistent fashion composed by two models which are trained together to solve the two processing steps jointly.
+Our study is evaluated on data from the QSM reconstruction challenge 2.0 \cite{https://doi.org/10.1002/mrm.28716} and on in vivo 7T data.